e-Card Era · 2003

 CardNameWhy it matters

-Crystal Lugia 149/147 Crystal Lugia 149/147 Crystal Secret Rare The most coveted card in the set and one of the most iconic e-Card chases.
+Crystal Lugia 149/147 Crystal Lugia 149/147 Crystal Secret Rare One of the most coveted cards in the set and one of the most iconic e-Card chases.

 Crystal Kingdra 148/147 Crystal Kingdra 148/147 Crystal Secret Rare The first of the three Crystal secret rares, with the signature crystalline holo.